SnowyMouse/invader/CONTRIBUTING.md

 The Invader repository uses these conventions.
 If contributing code to Invader, be sure to follow it.
 This may be somewhat lengthy, but it is organized to be easy to follow.
 Some conventions may have been missed, and if this is the case, they will be added here even if these conventions were discovered upon a pull request being submitted.

-If your code does not follow these conventions and you submit a pull request, then you will be asked to revise your code before it gets merged.
-These conventions may be subject to change.

 ### Exceptions and externally-added code
 By "externally-added" code, it is meant that non-Invader code was added into the project.
 Code that is trivial to